 It is for this reason that in general businesses with stable and predictable cash inflows are seen as less risky than those with highly volatile cash inflows.

-High leverage is not necessarily a bad thing.
+It is important to realize that high leverage is not necessarily a bad thing.
 Providing the return the business makes is greater than the cost of the debt (interest), high leverage can lead to greater returns for the owners of the business.